slatedb/slatedb/docs/0001-manifest.md

 A client may also update `wal_id_last_seen` in the new manifest to include the most recent SST in the WAL that the client has seen.
 This allows clients to include the most recent SSTs from the `wal` in a new snapshot.
 See [here](https://github.com/slatedb/slatedb/pull/39/files#r1588780707) for more details.

-A new snapshot may only reference an active manifest (see [here](https://github.com/slatedb/slatedb/pull/43#discussion_r1594444035) for more details).
+A new snapshot may only reference an active manifest (see [here](https://github.com/slatedb/slatedb/pull/43#discussion_r1594444035) and [here](https://github.com/slatedb/slatedb/pull/43#discussion_r1601981496) for more details).
 A manifest is considered active if either:

 * It's the current manifest
 * It's referenced by a snapshot in the current manifest and the snapshot has not expired